iffy/generalconference/data/eng/1993-04/025-spiritually-strong-homes-and-families/text.md

 comes from a job well done.

-In 1904, President Joseph F. Smith said to parents: "Do not let your children out to specialists ... , but teach them by your own precept and example, by your own fireside.
+In 1904, President Joseph F. Smith said to parents: "Do not let your children out to specialists ..., but teach them by your own precept and example, by your own fireside.
 Be a specialist yourself in the truth. ...
-Not one child in a hundred would go astray, if the home environment, example and training, were in harmony with the truth in the gospel of Christ, as revealed and taught to the Latter-day Saints."
-[3]
+Not one child in a hundred would go astray, if the home environment, example and training, were in harmony with the truth in the gospel of Christ, as revealed and taught to the Latter-day Saints."[3]

 The ideal way to transform your home into a house of learning is to hold family home evening faithfully.
 The Church has reserved Monday evening for